camunda-community-hub/zeebe-client-node-js/README.md

     taskHandler: handler,
     // the number of simultaneous tasks this worker can handle
     maxJobsToActivate: 32,
-    // the number of seconds the broker should allow this worker to complete a task
+    // the amount of time the broker should allow this worker to complete a task
-    timeout: 30,
+    timeout: secondsOf(30),
     // One of 'DEBUG', 'INFO', 'NONE'
     loglevel: 'INFO',
     // Called when the connection to the broker cannot be established, or fails